A few weeks ago, when I announced that , it got quite a reaction, including about 30,000 views on LinkedIn and over 100 comments.

 But in today’s hyper-competitive world, that type of thinking isn’t possible.
 Today, organizations like Salesforce need to connect the acquisition data with the product data so they can measure the entire experience and find ways to optimize it.
 For example, it may be the case that someone reading a particular white paper on the website prior to the trial leads to a 5% increase in trial conversion.
 Conversely, Salesforce could leverage data found within the trial to help determine which marketing campaigns they should invest in to produce the best free trial candidates.

-Viewing the entire experience and dynamically displaying personalized content and running experiments is one of the ways that digital-first organizations win.
+Viewing the entire experience and dynamically displaying and is one of the ways that digital-first organizations win.
 But doing this requires unifying user data from all user touch points across all platform experiences.

 User Identity